 Eventually, we had to venture out and fend for ourselves.
 Everything was so new.
 Even learning new routines like getting around on the buses were tricky but exciting.

 One of the toughest things for all of us was using the English we'd learned but never really spoke in China.
 It was time to put all of that studying to the test.
-We felt like babies, really, as we learned the way people speak and how Americans use vocabulary.
-I used to feel frustrated because I could not express what was on mind.

 Sometimes body language could help make people understand, but that made me feel helpless.
 For my whole first month in the US, I just stayed at home because I was afraid to talk in English.